manos1097/Blackjack-Game/README.md

 If a hand's value is lower than 21 then the dealer starts hitting cards until it's hand exceeds the number 17.

-Then the program checks if the dealer busts or wins

 The player starts with 2 cards on his hand.

 The player has a decision to make.
 To hit or pass